mpdf/mpdf.github.io/what-else-can-i-do/backgrounds-borders.md

 background-clip : padding-box | border-box (default=border-box)
 {% endhighlight %}

-<p>defines whether the background is painted to the inside or outside edge of the borders.</p>
+defines whether the background is painted to the inside or outside edge of the borders.

 {% highlight php %}
 Example